ingeniala/heybluekata/ADRs/adr-analytics.md

 Alternative selected: *Metabase*

-We choose Metabase over Qlick due mainly to cost constraint, extensibility and usability of the solution for new entry users.
+Selected Metabase over Qlick due mainly to cost constraint, extensibility and usability of the solution for new entry users.

 ## Constraints mapping